Islandora/islandora_badges/modules/islandora_oadoi/README.md

 The badge will only display on objects with a MODS datastream and a DOI (Digital Object Identifier).

+## Notice

+Islandora oaDOI has been deprecated as of 7.x-1.11 in favour of [Islandora Unpaywall](../islandora_unpaywall/).
+The oaDOI service has changed its name and its API endpoint.
+Since the oaDOI API has been deprected, Islandora oaDOI no longer works.

 ## Requirements

 This module requires the following modules/libraries: